BhagirathJha/Serverless-Image-Processing-with-AWS-Lambda-and-S3/README.md

 # Image Resizer with AWS Lambda & S3 Buckets

-This project is an automated image resizing pipeline using AWS services.
+This project is an automated image resizing using AWS services.
 It utilizes **S3 Buckets**, **AWS Lambda**, and **Terraform (HCL)** for infrastructure as code.
-The pipeline is designed to automatically resize uploaded images and store the resized versions separately.
+The architecture is designed to automatically resize uploaded images and store the resized versions separately.

 ---